-In the context of the price stability target, the Bank assesses the aforementioned economic and price situation from two perspectives and then outlines its thinking on the future conduct of monetary policy.6
+In the context of the price stability target, the Bank assesses the aforementioned economic and price situation from two perspectives and then outlines its thinking on the future conduct of monetary policy.

 The first perspective concerns an examination of the baseline scenario for the outlook.
-The year-on-year rate of change in the CPI is likely to increase toward 2 percent in the second half of the projection period.
-The momentum toward achieving the price stability target seems to be maintained, but is somewhat weaker than the previous outlook, and thus developments in prices warrant careful attention going forward.
+The year-on-year rate of change in the CPI is expected to increase toward 2 percent.
+The momentum toward achieving the price stability target is maintained, but is not yet sufficiently firm, and thus developments in prices continue to warrant careful attention.